d4rksp4rt4n/SteamGamePatcher/README.md

   - `requests`, `Pillow` (PIL), `gdown`, `vdf` (via pip).
 - **7z.exe**: Bundled in the release (LGPL-2.1 licensed; see below).

-No admin rights needed, but auto-patchers executable run through the app might require OS admin rights.
+No admin rights needed, but auto-patchers executables might require OS admin rights to run.

 ## Installation
 ### From Source (Recommended for Dev)